spicysomtam/openshift-custom-docker-builder/registry-secret.md

 # Introduction

-We need a secret to allow openshift to push images to private registry.
+We need a secret to allow openshift to push images to a private registry.
 In effect, this is a base64 encoded docker config.json.

 The process is described [here](https://docs.openshift.com/container-platform/3.6/dev_guide/builds/build_inputs.html#using-docker-credentials-for-private-registries).